Auxiliary Likelihood-Based Approximate Bayesian Computation in State Space Models: Conclusions and discussion

-Finally, we note that despite the focus of this paper being on inference about the static parameters in the state space model, there is nothing to preclude marginal inference on the states being conducted, at a second stage.
-Specifically, conditional on the (accepted) draws used to estimate $p(\mathbf{\phi|y})$, existing filtering and smoothing methods (including the recent methods, referenced earlier,\textbf{\ }that exploit ABC at the filtering/smoothing level) could be used to yield draws of the states, and (marginal) smoothed posteriors for the states produced via the usual averaging arguments.
-With the asymptotic properties of both approaches established (under relevant conditions), of particular interest would be a comparison of both the finite sample accuracy and the computational burden of the hybrid ABC-based methods that have appeared in the literature, with that of the method proposed herein, in which $p(\mathbf{\phi|y})$ is targeted more directly via ABC principles alone.
+{Despite the focus of this paper being on inference about the static parameters in the state space model, there is nothing to preclude marginal inference on the states being conducted, at a second stage.
+Specifically, conditional on the (accepted) draws used to estimate $p(\mathbf{\phi|y})$, existing filtering and smoothing methods (including{ methods\ that exploit} ABC at the filtering level) could be used to yield draws of the states, and (marginal) smoothed posteriors for the states produced via the usual averaging arguments. {Such exploration is left for future work.} }